Manage your child's health with MyChart.

 - teaching her to act out her anger in an appropriate way (such as drawing or screaming into a pillow)

 Almost all children have temper tantrums between the ages of 1 and 3.
 Tantrums usually stop by age 4.

 Children may throw temper tantrums to express their feelings, frustrations, hunger, fatigue, illness, discomfort, developmental limits (such as not being able to walk or run without falling), or to simply test the rules and limits.

 The best thing to do is to stay calm and ignore it.

-If a temper tantrum is too violent to ignore, take your child into another room and stay with him.
-Remove your child from the scene if he:
+If a temper tantrum is too violent to ignore, take your child into another room and stay with her.
+Remove your child from the scene if she:

 - hits or kicks others